 Tutorials are used to help you develop skills in applying the concepts covered in the lectures of the relevant module, normally in practical problem solving contexts.
-Laboratory sessions serve a similar purpose as the tutorials but their strategy is to demonstrate application of concepts and techniques through the use of state-of-the-art software development tools and environments.
+Laboratory sessions serve a similar purpose as the tutorials but their strategy is to demonstrate application of concepts and techniques through the use of state-of-theart software development tools and environments.

-You are expected to undertake independent study, including substantial coursework assignments for each module, which will be spent working on background reading, revision of notes, work on tutorial problems, coursework and individual or group work on projects.
+You are expected to undertake independent study, including substantial coursework assignments for each module, amounting approximately to 120 hours per module.